-This pasta e fagioli is my family’s third generation absolute favorite version of the traditional Italian dish.
-It’s pasta and beans (literally, pasta e fagioli) in a hearty, spoon-required, comfort food, non-soup form.
+This pasta e fagioli is my family’s 3rd generation absolute favorite version of the traditional Italian dish.
+It’s pasta and beans (literally, pasta e fagioli) and bacon in a hearty, spoon-required, comfort food, non-soup form.

 To this day, I can name a handful of distinct meals from my childhood that will forever be burned in my memory.
 Chicken parmagiana.
 Sausage and pepper pasta.
 Turkey chili.
 Spaghetti with dad’s Sunday gravy.

 And this pasta e fagioli.
 Time, place, people and conversations immediate come back to me when I think of them.
 They are the meals my family and I reminisce about.

 Now the truth is, if you ask 20 Italians about their family’s pasta e fagioli recipe, you’ll get 20 different versions.
 It’s just one of those meals that is so adaptable and oftentimes, you’ll see it in a soup form.

 This, is not a soup version.
 It’s pasta and beans (literally, pasta e fagioli) in a hearty, spoon-required, comfort food form.